threefoldtech/info_grid/src/contribute/contribute.md

 To install git, follow the steps provided [here](https://github.com/git-guides/install-git).

-To install mdbook, you need to install Rust and Cargo.
-Installing Rust should also install Cargo.
-To install Rust, follow the steps provided [here](https://www.rust-lang.org/tools/install).
+To install mdbook, you can download the executable binaries available on the [GitHub Releases Page](https://github.com/rust-lang/mdBook/releases).
+Simply download the binary for your platform (Windows, macOS, or Linux) and extract the archive.
+The archive contains an mdbook executable which you can run to build your books.
+To make it easier to run, you can put the path to the binary into your PATH.

-For more information, you can read this [documentation on mdbook](https://rust-lang.github.io/mdBook/guide/installation.html).
+For more information, read the [mdbook Documentation](https://rust-lang.github.io/mdBook/guide/installation.html).

 ***